janndesu/20-03-2021/README.md

 Personal information and advertisements are so important to make people informed, relieved and confident.
 It is an initiative from someone who wanted to communicate their values and styles with the purpose of helping other people as opposed to just saying our own achievements sometimes we end up thinking "so what about your achievements?" there must be a positive purpose.

-There are two perspectives we can look at things for us to flow...
+There are two perspectives we can look things to flow...

 1. Use our identity to advertise yourself to help specially yourself.
 2. Use our identity to advertise yourself to help specially others.

-We of course choose no. 2. although it may sound counter intuitive and tiring.
+We of course choose no. 2. although it may sound counter intuitive and we open up to vulnerablility.

 It is a good perspective to keep that in building identity and keeping balance of our ego, the key is giving up ourselves for others. we give up our time and words to encourage others, we give up our penny to buy flowers for a friend...

-Though there is a saying we can't give what we don't have.
+Though there is a saying "we can't give what we don't have".
 That's true, but it doesn't have to be that way all the time, sometimes we can delegate it or drop it with helping motives and kind communication.

 Because people are sensitive to life forces.